5

 • Handled customer queries and complaints, maintaining a 95% customer satisfaction rate.

-2. Company and Role Context
+2. Present Each Role With Clear Context

 Takeaway